 Designed for individualized and group instruction, focusing on writing skills essential for effective expression in all college classrooms.
 Workshop approach allows for directed practice in areas of need as determined by the instructor and student.
 May be repeated for a maximum of 4 units.
-Credit/No Credit only.
-Non-associate degree applicable.
+Pass/No Pass only.
+Non-degree applicable.

-071 UPGRADE YOUR SENTENCES .5 UNIT
+071 UPGRADE YOUR SENTENCES